AdamZettel/linearized-augmented-plane-wave-method/README.md

 python3 lapw.py
 ```
 ## Band Structure
 After running the code you should see a band structure that looks something like this.
 This band structure is not correct because the convergence criteria for the energy is set at 1 eV.
-The original setting was 1e-5, but in order to get the code to run quickly I increased the tolerance.
+The original setting was 1e-5, but in order to get the code to run quickly I increased the tolerance. <br>
 ![](incorrect_copper_band_struct.png)